 Treatment for Bone Tumors

-Since bone tumors come in broad spectrum of clinical behaviors and aggressiveness, the diagnosis and treatment of these lesions can be complex and varied.
+Since bone tumors come in broad spectrum of clinical behaviors, the diagnosis and treatment of these lesions can be complex and varied.
 An experienced team of specialists at New York Methodist treat a variety of benign and malignant bone tumors using a variety of progressive techniques.

 The definitive diagnosis of bone tumors requires a team effort of physicians, radiologists, and pathologists.
 The most important criteria to be taken into consideration are the patient's medical history, age, location on the body, radiographic features (ie imaging that determines tumor activity and growth), and pathologic findings.